lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-nav.rst

 **10.** In the Portal UI (Figure 4) review the 8 main components labeled A through H, which are used together to query (search) and retrieve data.

-* A: Drop-down menu of the available DP0.2 catalogs.
+* A: Drop-down menu of the collections available.
+The DP0.2 catalogs (``dp02_dc2_catalogs``) are selected by default.
-* B: Drop-down menu of tables available for the selected catalog.
+* B: Drop-down menu of the tables available for the selected catalog.
 The ``Object`` table is selected by default.
-* C: Schema interface to put column constraints on, and choose rows to be returned from, the selected table.
+* C: Schema interface to apply column constraints on, and select rows to be returned from, the selected table.
-* D: Entry fields for spatial constraints to be applied to the selected table.
+* D: Entry fields for spatial constraints to be applied to the selected table (e.g., cone or polygon areas).
 * E: Entry field to set the maximum number of rows to return from the selected table.
 * F: Button to convert the search constraints set with C, D, and E into an ADQL statement.
 * G: Toggle to switch between this graphical UI and the alternative ADQL UI.